ea5gvk/m0glj-HBNet-GPS/README.md

-### The sms_dev branch contains the next "version" of this APRS/SMS enabled HBLink project.
+### This project has morphed into HBNet.
 It is still under heavy development and not ready for production.
-You can see it [here](https://github.com/kf7eel/hblink3/tree/sms_dev).
-The example/development server can be found at [https://hbl.ink](https://hbl.ink).
+You can see it [here](https://github.com/kf7eel/hblink3/tree/hbnet).
+The example/development server can be found at [https://demo.hbnet.xyz](https://demo.hbnet.xyz).

 # GPS/Data Application